 If you have questions that are not answered in our FAQs, please email firstname.lastname@example.org.
 Our response team will help find an answer.

-The semester will begin on Aug.
-17, 2020, which is a week earlier than originally scheduled.
-All classes, including final exams, will end by Thanksgiving.
+The semester began on Aug.
+17, 2020, and all classes – including final exams – will end by Thanksgiving.
 By ending the semester before Thanksgiving, we aim to minimize the spread of the virus, particularly as the flu season commences.
 To support this schedule, we will not have a fall break in 2020.

 Unfortunately, we do not yet have clearance from the state or county to move forward with classroom instruction.
 Given the delay in receiving the required permission, we made the difficult decision to begin the fall semester with fully remote instruction with limited exceptions for clinical education.